Mike Christian (politician)

 Mike Christian is an American politician.
 He served as a Republican member of the Oklahoma House of Representatives.

 In 2016, Christian announced that he would not run for re-election, opting instead to run for Oklahoma County Sheriff against incumbent Sheriff John Whetsel.
 Christian lost that race.
 Following Sheriff Whetsel's retirement amidst controversy, Christian announced he would again run for Sheriff, but failed to win the Republican primary.

 Christian was known for opposing abortion and supporting the death penalty.
-He threatened to impeach judges who delay executions.
+He threatened to impeach judges who delayed executions.

-Christian worked for the Oklahoma Highway Patrol from 1995 until 2005, until he retired for medical reasons.
+Christian worked for the Oklahoma Highway Patrol from 1995 until 2005, retiring for medical reasons.